jennyfur/Resume/README.md

 - Web content management for Moore’s website, involving working with staff, faculty and students to provide updates with program information, news, events, and slide shows of student, alumni and faculty artwork: http://www.moore.edu.
 - Project Manager for the launch of Moore’s new website in August 2013 and for the initial conversion project of Moore’s web site from the Simple CMS content management system and to the Apostrophe content management system in 2011.
-- Contributed photography of events, classrooms and other campus activities in 2013.
+- Contributed photography of events, classrooms and other campus activities since 2013, including a photoshoot with Project Runway Season 12 winner Dom Streater for ad campaigns used on local billboards and in national arts magazines.
 - Trained staff on the proper use of digital cameras and Adobe Lightroom for image processing.
 - Implemented a plan with the Marketing & Communications department to develop a college wide social media marketing plan.
 Manages all institutional social media properties: Facebook, Pinterest, Twitter, Instagram, LinkedIn, Tumblr, Google Plus and Vine.
 - Advised other departments on setting up their own Facebook and other social media properties.